jsblogs/jsblogs.github.io/_posts/spring/2020-02-25-How-to-execute-code-on-Spring-application-start-up.md

 ApplicationRunner provides `ApplicationArguments` in the run method which is used to get command line arguments by invoking `getSourceArgs()`.
 You can also get the parsed arguments using this class. i.e.

-Let's say you've passed command line arguments like `--source /usr/local --print-only --target /tmp/local`
+Let's say you've passed command-line arguments like `--source /usr/local --print-only --target /tmp/local`

 So the method call to